MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_pivotradius.md

 Gets or sets the radius, from the [PivotCenter](expgesturerecognizer_pivotcenter.md) to the pointer input, for a rotation interaction when single pointer input is detected.

+For more details on this API, please see the the UWP WinRT [PivotRadius](/uwp/api/windows.ui.input.gesturerecognizer.pivotradius) topic.

 ## -property-value

 The offset between the [PivotCenter](expgesturerecognizer_pivotcenter.md) point and the single pointer input, in device-independent pixels (DIP).